Pop psychology sells well.

 A multi-lab replication experiment found the effects of ego depletion to be extremely small with “zero” included within its confidence interval.

-And a series of meta-analytic tests found little evidence that willpower is based on a limited physical or psychological resource.
+A series of meta-analytic tests found little evidence that willpower is based on a limited physical or psychological resource.

 Confirmation Bias